Optimal Attention Temperature Improves the Robustness of In-Context Learning under Distribution Shift in High Dimensions: Theoretical results

 \section{Theoretical results}

-In this section, we present our main theoretical results on the ICL under distribution shifts for the Transformer with a linearized attention without MLP layers, denoted by \eqref{eq:linearized_attention}.
-We begin by showing how to pretrain the model to approximate the Bayes-optimal linear predictor, thereby grounding its predictive performance.
-We then identify specific conditions under which the model fails to generalize under distribution shifts at test time, revealing key limitations of the model in ICL.
-Following this, we provide a detailed characterization of its generalization error, offering a principled framework for analyzing performance.
-Finally, we investigate the role of the temperature parameter and demonstrate that adjusting it appropriately can substantially improve generalization—especially in cases where the model initially fails to perform effective in-context learning.
+In this section, we present our main theoretical results on the ICL under distribution shifts for the Transformer with an approximate softmax attention without MLP layers, denoted by \eqref{eq:approximate_attention}.
+We provide an asymptotic characterization of its generalization error, offering a principled framework for analyzing performance.
+Next, we investigate the role of the temperature parameter and demonstrate that adjusting it appropriately can substantially improve generalization—especially in cases where the model initially fails to perform effective in-context learning.
+We then identify specific conditions for which the model fails to generalize under distribution shifts at test time, revealing key limitations of the model in ICL.
+We describe the interpretation of the found analytical form of the optimal attention temperature in mitigating the adverse effects of distribution shift.
+Finally, we explain a possible extension of our optimal temperature to other ICL settings involving softmax attention.